astronexus/ATHYG-Database/data/details/v2_builds.md

     * Gaia, with DR3 values preferred.
     * Other major catalogs, predominantly HIPPARCOS and Henry Draper.

-The version of AT used for AT-HYG v2.3 is AT v2.3.
+The version of AT used for AT-HYG v2.4 is AT v2.4.
 The primary difference between AT 1.x and AT 2.x is the addition of velocity data (proper motions and radial velocities).

-The primary Gaia to Tycho-2 cross-reference query for all AT v2.x datasets is the same, and almost identical to the version for v1.x, except for adding the velocity data:
+The primary Gaia to Tycho-2 cross-reference query for AT v2.4 is similar to that for all previous AT v2.x datasets.
+It adds a `parallax_use` field that is the one turned into a distance in later steps using Gaia DR3 data.
+The field is dependent on a check against the stantard error of measurement in Gaia DR3, a check that was missing earlier:

 `select g."source_id",
     t.original_ext_source_id,
     g.ra,
     g.dec,
-    g.parallax,
+    case
+      when g.parallax < g.parallax_error then null
+      else g.parallax
+    end parallax_use,
     g.pm_ra,
     g.pm_dec,
     g.radial_velocity